Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/calculations.md

         2. You are trying to calculate the energetic contribution of a very large group.
 Technically, the energy value should not exceed 7 digits, so if you get a value higher than this, this error will occur.
 Although `gmx_MMPBSA` can handle very large systems as described in example [Ribosomal50S_Mycalamide_A][9], it cannot determine certain energetic terms.
-This is a limitation of Sander when writing the output file.
+This is a `sander` limitation when writing the output file.

             #### **Possible solutions:**

-            : The error could be solved by recompiling Sander with some modifications in the output function.
+            : The error could be solved by recompiling `sander` with some modifications in the output function.
             However, this is not recommended since the error can be large.
 Another possible solution could be modifying the parameters of the calculation (solvent model, internal dielectric constant) or just performing the calculation for a part of the system (sub-system).